Zdravko93/frontendmentor_challenge_social-proof-section_project/README.md

 -I have gained some valuable layout CSS coding experience, making design responsive while paying attention to every single detail to make it look as close to the design as possible.
 -My JavaScript knowledge and experience have slightly improved, by using boolean values to determine if a certain element is beign shown or hidden on the page, and depending on that, certain logic is being executed, and states changed.
 - I have gained valuable confidence to keep me pushing towards my goals.
-I want to keep building on that
+I want to keep building on that.

 ### Continued development